ismailceylan/php-m3u8-parser/docs/StreamList.md

 ### Attaching Media To Streams
 [Media](media.md) definitions are kept on the same level as streams on the `MasterPlaylist`.
 But this is not enough because media definitions depend on streams.
 For this reason Each `Stream` keeps references to its associated media instances within itself.

-Back to the stream list scenario, we can attach a `Media` instance to the whole `StreamList`.
+Back to the stream list scenario, we can also attach a `Media` instance to the whole `StreamList`.
 If the [group ID](group-id.md) of the media we gave, matches the [group ID](group-id.md)s of the streams in the list, it will only be attached to these streams.

 ```php
 $streams->attach( new Media );